-The Production Order defines the finished good to be produced, the location where production will take place, the date and time of production, and the quantity of components and resources required.
-The Production Order also defines the sequence of operations to be performed and the costs of finished goods.
+A Production Order defines the finished good to be produced, the location where production will take place, the date and time of production, and the quantity of components and resources required.
+A Production Order also defines the sequence of operations to be performed and the costs of finished goods.
 It is a vital part of the production process.

 - Planning – Component and resource availability is checked, and resource capacity is allocated.
 Authorising the order allocates resource capacity and confirms the Release date in order for the finished good to be completed on time.